skrisliu/sjliu68.github.io/_posts/2019-10-17-summary-of-chongqing.markdown

 ---
 layout: post
-title: Two Weeks in Chongqing
+title: Two Months in Chongqing
 date: 2019-10-17 20:00:00 +0800
 description:  How was the life in Chongqing?
 img: chongqing-train.jpg # Add image post (optional)